-Extracting the Pearson correlation coefficient values between the psychological stress and academic burnout scales according to the university variable, each separately, and calculating the Z-test to reveal the significance of the differences between the correlation coefficients and their significance.
-The table below shows the results, Table 12.
+Extracting the Pearson correlation coefficient values between the psychological stress and academic burnout scales according to the university variable, each separately, and calculating the Z-test to reveal the significance of the differences between the correlation coefficients.
+The table below shows the results (Table 12).